philbennett94/planet-express/README.md

 # planet-express
 A set of packaged tools for working with Cosmos DB resources (TUI application).

 *This project is still under development.
-Please consider this a fisrt draft made public for collaboration.*
+Please consider this a first draft made public for collaboration.*

 Art credit: http://www.gotfuturama.com/Multimedia/AsciiArt/PESebastian.shtml